Qarj/WebImblaze/MANUAL.md

 <br />

-<a name="globalretry"></a>
 #### globalretry
-This setting is used along with the retry parameter in a test case.
+This setting is used along with the retry parameter in a test step.
 It limits the number of retry attempts in a test run.
-For example, consider 3 test cases each set to retry 40 times, along with a globalretry value of 50.
+For example, consider 3 test steps each set to retry 40 times, along with a globalretry value of 50.
 If the test run is going badly, then there will be no more than 50 retry attempts rather than 120.